-When ready to cook, start the Traeger according to grill instructions.
-Set the temperature to 275 degrees F and preheat, lid closed, for 10 to 15 minutes.
+When ready to cook, set Traeger temperature to 275˚F and preheat, lid closed for 15 minutes.

-First step is to truss your prime rib since we went with the boneless option.
-That will help it keep shape and cook evenly.
+Truss your prime rib, since using the boneless option.
+This will help keep its shape and cook evenly.

-Next, come back over the entire rib roast with a heavy coat of our Gourmet Garlic & Herb.
-Let these two rubs sit and adhere for 15 – 20 minutes.
+Next, come back over the entire rib roast with a heavy coat of Meat Church Gourmet Garlic and Herb seasoning.
+Let these two rubs sit and adhere for 15 to 20 minutes.